henryeherman/Platypus/doc/source/fpgadevelopment.rst

 Immeadiately it is clear that the receice portion of the FT2232H is more complicated to simulate than the transmit portion.
 There are a couple reasons for this.

-First, looking at the signal waveforms for.. code-block:: bash
+First, looking at the signal waveforms for receiving data.

-        $ sudo port install iverilog gtkwave receiving data.
 It is clear there are more signals to manage than on the transmit side.
 Our simulator must control RXF#, informing our device when data is available.
 It must also monitor OE#, allowing either the FT2232H or the external device to drive the data bus.
 The RD# signal controls when the memory pointer will advance forward.